Stephen Colbert: Health

-While he was in college and at Second City, Colbert suffered from bouts of depression and anxiety, for which he had to be medicated.
+While he was in college and at Second City, Colbert suffered from bouts of depression and anxiety.
 In a 2018 interview, he told Rolling Stone:

 I needed to be medicated when I was younger to deal with my anxiety that I had thrown my life away by attempting to do something that so few people actually get away with, or succeed at...
 Xanax was just lovely.
 Y'know, for a while.
 And then I realized that the gears were still smoking.
 I just couldn't hear them anymore.
 But I could feel them, I could feel the gearbox heating up and smoke pouring out of me...
 I stopped the Xanax after, like, nine days.
 I went, 'This isn't helping.'
 So I just suffered through it.
 I'd sometimes hold the bottle, to go like, 'I could stop this feeling if I wanted, but I'm not going to.
 Because I know if I stop the feeling, somehow I'm not working through it, like I have got to go through the tunnel with the spiders in it.'

 And then one morning I woke up and my skin wasn't on fire, and it took me a while to figure out what it was.
 I wake up the next morning, I'm perfectly fine, to the point where my body's still humming.
 I'm a bell that's been rung so hard that I can still feel myself vibrating.
 But the actual sound was gone [because] I was starting rehearsal that day to create a new show.
 And then I went, 'Oh, my God, I can never stop performing.'
 Creating something is what helped me from just spinning apart like an unweighted flywheel.
 And I haven't stopped since.

 In 2020, Colbert revealed he developed benign paroxysmal positional vertigo, a type of balance disorder.
 Of the diagnosis he said, "It's almost entertaining, until I forget, and then I go to stand up, and then I just fall down."
 In April 2022, he tested positive for COVID-19; a few weeks later he experienced recurring symptoms, which led to The Late Show production being halted out of caution.
 In October 2023, Colbert tested positive for COVID for a second time.

 In November 2023, Colbert had a ruptured appendix during a taping of an episode of The Late Show, putting the show on hiatus for a few weeks as he recovered from surgery.
 Colbert later said the pain he was attempting to conceal during the taping was greatly exacerbated when celebrity chef José Andrés grabbed him for an impromptu dance during a cooking segment.
 Colbert returned on December 11, 2023.